hashicorp/packer-plugin-vsphere/README.md

 - [VMware vSphere][docs-vsphere]

-    The provider supports versions in accordance with the VMware Product Lifecycle Matrix from General Availability to End of General Support.
+    The plugin supports versions in accordance with the [Broadcom Product Lifecycle][product-lifecycle].

-    Learn more: [VMware Product Lifecycle Matrix][vmware-product-lifecycle-matrix]

 - [Go 1.19][golang-install]